DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 date: "2023-02-22"
 ---

 The [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/) is a design system that makes it easier for federal government websites to create an accessible and mobile-friendly user experience.
-USWDS was created in 2015 by [18F](https://18f.gsa.gov/) and the [U.S. Digital Service](https://www.usds.gov/).
-18F is the same group that initiated the work that our Open Data, Design and Development (ODDD) team at the Office of Natural Resources Revenue (ONRR) continues to do.

 USWDS includes design principles, components, patterns, design tokens, utilities and templates that utilize human-centered design.
 Following the five USWDS design principles is required by the [21st Century Integrated Digital Experience Act (IDEA)](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
 We also find the key considerations and practical actions useful in determining which improvements to focus on in our agile environment.